dmbarrad/arcfox/README.md

 - When the folder opens, search for a folder called "chrome", if you don't find it create one.
 - Inside the "chrome" folder, drop the "userChrome.css" that you find under themes/ folder
 - Restart firefox.
+### installing the sidebery config
+Go to the settings of sidebery, and look for the help section, at the end of that help page, you'll find a button named "Import addon data", use it to import the sidebery json file in this repo. honestly I can't remember from whom I stole this config file, if you know open an issue, please.
 # Removing ArcFox
 If you have a major issue, or just want a different/default look, here is how to remove ArcFox.
 1. Remove `(Firefox Profile)/chrome/userchrome.css`